ms-iot/content/en-US/Docs/connect_app_to_cloud.md

 ---
 layout: docs
 title: Connect Your App To the Cloud
-description: Describes how to connect an IoT Core device to the cloud
+description: Describes how to connect a UWP app to Azure
 keyword: Cloud, Azure
 permalink: connect_to_cloud.md - /en-US/Docs/connect_to_cloud.htm
 lang: en-US